Fort Worth’s Bell Will Replace the Army’s Famed Black Hawk in Contract Win Worth Billions

 The Valor is slated to replace around 2,000 Black Hawk helicopters by 2030, but not by one-to-one aircraft matching, Defense News reported.

 The initial Army contract involves refinement of the Valor’s weapon system design, sustainment, digital enterprise, manufacturing, systems integration, flight-testing, and airworthiness qualification.
-But the “engineering and manufacturing development and low-rate production phase” could be worth as much as $7 billion, according Defense news—with the program potentially worth around $70 billion across the life of the fleet, including foreign military sales.
+But the “engineering and manufacturing development and low-rate production phase” could be worth as much as $7 billion, according to Defense News—with the program potentially worth around $70 billion across the life of the fleet, including foreign military sales.

 Designed for ‘operational agility’